-The Company's executive compensation programs are administered by the Compensation Committee of the Board, or the Compensation Committee.
+The Company's executive compensation programs are administered by the Compensation Committee of the Board.
 In addition to attracting and retaining high caliber executives, the components of the executive compensation program are designed to reward both annual and long-term business performance.
 Additionally, other factors are critical, such as the successful execution of corporate strategies and fostering and driving continuous improvement and a high performance culture.